aliaksei-siniauski/travel-project/README.md

 ## Project Description:
-Photographer portfolio responsive and interactive landing page
+Adaptive and interactive landing page for a travel planning

 ## Highlights:
 - Semantic HTML